TedCart/spotify-assistant-back-end/README.md

 ## Plans for the future

-The wireframes below show a concept that this projects has not yet acheived.
  Hopefully I will be able to incorporate Spotify user authentication and parse song information from a user's iTunes library so that the user can add those songs to their Spotify library and stream them through that service.

 ## Planning Stages